Tired of reading email subject lines like “How I built a $100K/month blog in 6 Months”?

 “I was looking for an easy way to get results.
 I thought that if I put the website up, the internet fairy dust will come along and people just come and love it.
 I was not offering any value to anybody, was concentrating on dubious tactics, and jumping from one idea to another.” – Hando

-- Target competitive terms too soon: You want to drive traffic and make money, so you need to go after keywords with huge search volumes right?
+- Target competitive terms too soon: You want to drive traffic and make money, so you need to improve your keyword search results and go after keywords with huge search volumes right?
 Nope — at least not in the beginning.
 Trying to rank for super competitive, high-traffic keywords is a sure way to waste time and money.
 Wait until your site is more established and you have the Google credibility to compete on a more even playing field.

 “I didn’t really know who the site was aimed at.
 Based on the course I can now also see that the keyword research was off.
 I had some good KGR terms, but most [keywords didn’t have any buyer’s intent].
 Your course has helped me see how I can pivot the site and make money in the future.” – Mark